 Jump to: Gold Characteristics | Origin and History | Awards | Printing | Cosmetics | Glassmaking | In Space | Electronics | Medicine | Dentistry | Investing | Jewelry | Other Uses | Future Uses | FAQs

-Gold is a multi-purpose precious metal.
-Due to its very particular characteristics when compared to other metals, gold becomes a great option in various sectors of the industry.
+Gold is a versatile precious metal.
+Due to its very particular characteristics compared to other metals, pure gold stands out in various industry sectors.

-As the most sought-after metal on earth, gold can be used neat or as an alloy with other metals, it does not tarnish and its color and luster make it metal with great aesthetic appeal.
-These characteristics, in turn, make gold the ideal metal for the manufacture of jewelry, trophies, medals, coins, and all kinds of traditional and luxurious ornaments.
+As the most sought-after metal on earth, gold can be used neat or as an alloy with other metals.
+It does not tarnish, and its color and luster give it a superb aesthetic appeal.
+These characteristics, in turn, make gold the ideal metal for jewelry, like wedding rings, trophies, gold medals, gold bullion, coins, and all kinds of traditional and luxurious ornaments.

-Although close to 80% of the gold either mined or recycled nowadays is currently used for making jewelry (according to the World Gold Council), it has many different uses.
+Gold nuggets found in a stream are very easy to work and might have been one of the first metals used by humans.
+Although nearly 80% of the gold consumed or recycled nowadays is currently used for making jewelry (according to the World Gold Council), it has many different uses.

 What is gold used for